jsitarski/bindata/manual.md

 ---------------------------------------------------------------------------

 # Primitive Types

-BinData provides support for the most commonly used primitive types that are used when working with binary data.
+JBinData provides support for the most commonly used primitive types that are used when working with binary data.
 Namely:

 *   fixed size strings